So what is trauma?

-There are many different definitions of trauma.
-There are also different types, which affect people in different ways and cause a whole range of problems and symptoms.
+Everyone is talking about trauma....
+There are many different definitions, and there are also different types, which affect people in different ways and cause a whole range of different problems and symptoms.
 We don't want to be here all day, so I'll list some common symptoms first and then attempt to convey some of the findings of Dr Peter Levine, who has been working with trauma for over 40 years and developed the Somatic Experiencing approach.

 Trapped trauma energy can result in the following symptoms:

 Dissociation (feeling disconnected, spaced out)

 Syndromes like chronic fatigue, fibromyalgia

 Mental health issues like depression, personality disorders, OCD